-- Wednesday Oct.
-17th last day for students to drop courses - Tuesday Nov.
-13th Monday classes meet - Wednesday Nov.
-21st Sunday Nov.
-25th Thanksgiving Recess - Tuesday Dec.
-11th last day of classes
+- Wednesday Sept.
+25th last day to drop courses with no transcript designation of "W" - Monday Oct.
+14th Columbus Day, classes do not meet - Tuesday Oct.
+15th Monday classes meet to make up for Columbus Day - Thursday Oct.
+17th last day for students to drop courses - Monday Nov.
+11th Veterans' Day, classes do not meet - Wednesday Nov.
+27th Sunday Dec.
+1st Thanksgiving Recess - Tuesday Dec.
+10th last day of classes

-2018 Fall CHM 101 Donnelly
+2019 Fall CHM 101 Donnelly

-Gen Ed Outcome Gen Ed Rubric Element Specific Course Outcome Knowledge: STEM Disciplines Identifies facts, vocabulary, definitions, terms, concepts, people Students will be able to identify chemical principles relating to: matter; physical and chemical processes; chemical structures; chemical bonds Recognizes concepts or tools relevant for application to a task Students will be able to recognize the theories and models chemists use to explain natural phenomena Asks questions or frame hypotheses relevant to the task Students will be able to frame questions and answer them by distilling and correlating principles and theories they have learned Collects information relevant to address the task - e.g. data; literature sources Students will be able to: use periodic trends to predict properties of substances; predict reaction products and balance chemical reactions; estimate physical properties based on intermolecular forces of attraction; determine energetics involved in chemical and physical processes.
+Gen Ed Outcome Gen Ed Rubric Element Specific Course Outcome Knowledge: STEM Disciplines Identifies facts, vocabulary, definitions, terms, concepts, people Students will be able to identify chemical principles relating to: matter; physical and chemical processes; chemical structures; chemical bonds Recognizes concepts or tools relevant for application to a task Students will be able to recognize the theories and models chemists use to explain natural phenomena Asks questions or frame hypotheses relevant to the task Students will be able to frame questions and answer them by distilling and correlating principles and theories they have learned Collects information relevant to address the task - e.g. data; literature sources Students will be able to: use periodic trends to predict properties of substances; predict reaction products and balance chemical reactions, estimate physical properties based on intermolecular forces of attraction; determine energetics involved in chemical and physical processes.
 Analyzes: Applies concepts to address the task Students will be able to: differentiate between factors that affect chemical processes; integrate various chemical principles to predict reaction outcomes; employ stoichiometry and dimensional analysis for quantitative relationships in chemical changes Gen Ed Outcome Gen Ed Rubric Element Specific Course Outcome Mathematical, Statistical or Computational (MSC) Strategies A.1.
 Conceptualize: Interpretation and Representation Finds The Necessary Information Students will be able to read a word problem, determine what elements are needed and convert the problem into the appropriate mathematical equations needed to generate the correct solution.
 A.2.
 Conceptualize: Interpretation and Representation Make A Plan For How To Solve The Problem Students will be able to restate the problem and to clearly list the mathematical steps required to generate a correct solution.